Arizona State Route 287

 State Route 287, also known as SR 287, is a predominantly east–west state highway in central Arizona.
 Originally, this highway number only applied to Florence-Coolidge Highway; the branch to Casa Grande was added later.

 Route description

-SR 287 begins in Florence at the intersection of Pinal Parkway Avenue SR 79 and Butte Avenue SR 79B, traveling westbound on Butte Avenue to Main Street where it turns south on Main to a "Y" junction near the southern end of Florence.
-SR 287 heads westbound to Coolidge as the Florence-Coolidge Highway.
-Upon reaching Coolidge, SR 287 overlaps State Route 87 as Arizona Boulevard, and travels several miles directly south until diverging westward to Casa Grande (where it is known as Florence Boulevard).
-It terminates there at its junction with State Route 387 and State Route 84.
+SR 287 begins in Casa Grande at an interchange with I-10 near the eastern end of town.
+The route proceeds eastbound until it overlaps State Route 87 as Arizona Boulevard.
+The highway travels several miles directly north to Coolidge, until splitting from SR 87 and diverging eastward to Florence, where it terminates at SR 79B.

 History

 The route between Florence and Coolidge was numbered as SR 287 in 1932.
 At that time, it was an unpaved road.
 By 1934, it was paved in the segment it was designated.
 In 1961, the section to Casa Grande was added to the designation.